aws-samples/aws-tools-for-babylonjs-editor/CONTRIBUTING.md

 1. Update the package.json for each package with new version number using [semantic versioning](https://semver.org/).
 All packages should always share the same version number.
 2. Create a new release using the GitHub.com console.
 See [previous releases](https://github.com/aws-samples/aws-tools-for-babylonjs-editor/releases) for reference.
 	1. In the release creation form, create a new repository tag labeling it using the package version number prefixed with "v". *Example: "v2.1.3"*
-	2. Set the target of the release to the `mainline` branch.
+	2. Set the target of the release to the `main` branch.
 	3. Set the title of the release to match the tag name. *Example: "v2.1.3"*
 	4. In the release description field, add a heading in the form **"AWS Tools for Babylon.JS Editor Release *{version number}* - *{Reason for Release}*"**.
 Example: *"AWS Tools for Babylon.JS Editor Release 1.3.1 - Bug Fixes"*
 	5. Append all significant changes as bullet points.